The Thai property market from above. Where the seven foreign-buyer mistakes repeat

 What is "walkout math" and why does it matter?

 It's the written-down maximum price, maximum carrying cost, and specific deal-breakers you commit to before entering any negotiation.
-It is the only reliable defense against a professional closer who runs these meetings daily.
+It is the only reliable defense against preparation asymmetry.
+You are negotiating against someone who negotiates for a living.

 Do I need a property lawyer if I'm only spending 2–3M THB?